nongaap/learn-inventory/README.md

 with them.

-Before you got here, the ordering department and marketing department developers put together a skeleton of the application.
+Before you got here, the ordering department and marketing department developers put together a skeleton of the application, a classs called `AceInventoryManager`.
 Good thing you're here, though; they need to get back to their own development projects as quickly as possible.

 Use the other department's offerings as much as you need.
 If you can show where any of those interfaces are insufficient, don't hesitate to ask for